 There’s a shortage of Vitamin D in many of the foods we eat, yet we need it to help absorb calcium for strong bones.

 That’s where a good Vitamin D supplement can come in handy.
-The National Academy of Medicine recommends between 600 and 800 IU (international units) daily for most adults.
+The National Academies of Science, Engineering and Medicine recommends between 600 and 800 IU (international units) daily for most adults.

 According to the National Institutes of Health, zinc can mess up the ability of rhinoviruses to replicate and lessen the amount of time you feel under the weather.

 How much should you take?
 The Mayo Clinic recommends between 12 to 15 milligrams a day.